fastruby/blog/_posts/2020-05-05-churn-vs-complexity-vs-coverage.markdown

 It doesn't matter whether you are a rockstar object-oriented architect or a novice programmer.
 You will introduce complexity into a project.

 "Complexity" should not be considered a negative term.
-"Extreme complexity" might be considered an anti-pattern.
+"Unnecessary complexity" might be considered an anti-pattern.
 Good object-oriented programming calls for [loose coupling and high cohesion](https://wiki.c2.com/?CouplingAndCohesion).

 You want modules that follow [SOLID](http://www.butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) principles.
 When you notice your module is becoming extremely complex, you will want to refactor it into two or more modules.
-These modules will send and receive messages between each other, which will increase coupling and improve cohesion per module.
+These modules will send and receive messages between each other, which will increase coupling (as loosely as possible) and hopefully improve cohesion per module.

 As you go about submitting pull request to ship new features, change existing ones, or patch bugs, the maintainability of your project will vary according